kiransid0205/kiransid0205.github.io/content/posts/post01/index.md

 !["Assigning pin code"](./images/img26.PNG)
 !["Assigning pin code"](./images/img27.PNG)

 - Finally, the postal code list is added to the dataframe and exported as our final clean dataset, which can be used for our predictive model in the future.
+This completes Part II of the web scraping process.

 !["Exporting the final clean data"](./images/img28.PNG) *Exporting the final clean data*